 What Causes Gums to Bleed?

-Gums can bleed for a variety of reasons.
-Many times, the causes are not serious; however, bleeding can also point toward underlying issues that require extensive dental treatment.
-Among the most common causes of gum bleeding include:
+Bleeding gums can cause significant stress, especially if you don’t know why it’s happening.
+Gums can bleed for a variety of reasons and many times the causes are not serious.
+However, bleeding can also point toward larger issues that may require extensive dental treatment if not caught early.
+The most common causes of gum bleeding include:

 Since they can thin the blood and reduce its ability to clot, certain types of medications can promote bleeding gums.
 This is one big reason it’s especially important to tell your dentist about every supplement and medication you are taking, especially before you get any type of dental treatment.